-New York Life’s predecessor company, Nautilus Insurance Company, sold policies on slaves’ lives between 1846 -1848.
-It is a history New York Life deeply regrets, and which the company has been open and transparent about for decades.
+New York Life’s predecessor company, Nautilus Insurance Company, sold policies on enslaved persons’ lives between 1846 -1848.
+It is a deeply painful history for which the company has been open and transparent about for decades.

-The company’s own published accounts of the Nautilus policies sold on slaves’ lives appeared as early as 1895 and, in 2001, the company provided the New York Public Library’s Schomburg Center for Research in Black Culture with the original, 155-year-old company archival records of the insurance policies sold to owners of slaves.
-According to the Nautilus records, the company insured a total of 520 individuals who were either identified as slaves or from the records appeared to be slaves, and paid claims on 15 of those individuals who died.
+The company’s own published accounts of the Nautilus policies sold on enslaved lives appeared as early as 1895 and, in 2001, the company provided the New York Public Library’s Schomburg Center for Research in Black Culture with the original 155-year-old company archival records of the insurance policies sold to owners of those enslaved persons.
+According to the Nautilus records, the company insured 520 individuals who were either identified as enslaved persons or from the records are likely to have been enslaved, and paid claims on 15 of those individuals who died.

-No. Our research indicates that there were at least 60 other companies involved in the business at the time, some of which wrote greater numbers of policies during that period.
+Our research indicates that there were at least 60 other companies involved in the business at the time.
 Nearly all of those companies went out of business and/or do not have records detailing their history.

-No. To say our company was built on slavery is incorrect.
-The policies Nautilus sold on slaves’ lives were a very small part – less than 5% – of the premiums collected by Nautilus during the short time the policies were sold.
-Nautilus records indicate that it did not make money from this business.
+No. The policies Nautilus sold on enslaved persons' lives were a very small part – less than 5% – of the premiums collected by Nautilus during the short time the policies were sold.

-- When did the company discontinue issuing policies on the lives of slaves?
+- When did the company discontinue issuing policies on the lives of enslaved persons?
 What prompted this change in policy?

-From donating our records of these 155 year-old policies to the New York Public Library, to being a founding donor of the Smithsonian’s National Museum of African American History and Culture, to sponsoring two PBS series, “Slavery and the Making of America” and “The Rise and Fall of Jim Crow”, to establishing The New York Life Endowment for Emerging African American Issues at CUNY’s Colin Powell Center for Policy Studies, New York Life has worked for years to shine a light on the worst of our nation’s history so it is never repeated.
-We also dedicate millions of dollars every year to causes and organizations that directly benefit African American recipients.
+From donating our records of these then-155-year-old policies to the New York Public Library, to being a founding donor of the Smithsonian’s National Museum of African American History and Culture, to sponsoring two PBS series, “Slavery and the Making of America” and “The Rise and Fall of Jim Crow,” to establishing The New York Life Endowment for Emerging African American Issues at CUNY’s Colin Powell Center for Policy Studies, New York Life has worked for years to shine a light on the worst of our nation’s history so it is never repeated and continues to shape our understanding of the present.